-While you may be able to peruse eBay listings without an eBay account, there are a few necessities and desirable actions you may want to take prior to selling those aforementioned stamps.
+While you may be able to peruse eBay listings without an eBay account, there are a few necessities and desirable actions you may want to take prior to selling your goods.
 Tasks such as creating an account and adding payment information are an absolute must, but even simple touches such as tailoring your profile page and boosting your rep with a hodgepodge of low-cost purchases can make you seem more eBay diligent than daft.

 Step 1: Create an account

 Step 2: Link your PayPal account

 If you haven’t already linked your eBay account to PayPal, you will be encouraged to do so when signing up.
-If you already have an account without a PayPal link, hover over your name in the top-left corner when viewing any page and click your blue Account settings link from the resulting drop-down menu.
+If you already have an account without a PayPal link, hover over your name in the top-left corner when viewing any page and click your blue Account Settings link from the resulting drop-down menu.
 Once there, select the PayPal Account option in the middle of your screen and click the gray Link My PayPal Account button on the left-hand side of the page, fill in your contact information if prompted, and then enter your PayPal login information on the resulting page.
 You can also sign up for a PayPal account on this page by clicking on the Sign Up button.

 Step 3: Spruce up your profile

-Love it or hate, but eBay is a game of faith.
+Love it or hate it, but eBay is a game of faith.
 When you bid or purchase an item on the site, you’re making the assumption the seller is a legitimate person, not one attempting to scam you.
-That being the case, it’s often best to bolster your account profile with a photo and bit of copy to make your profile appear more genuine and reassure potential buyers you’re a serious seller.
+That being the case, it’s often best to bolster your account profile with a photo and bit of copy to make your profile appear more genuine and reassure potential buyers that you’re a serious seller.
 It doesn’t need to be lengthy or overly complex, but it should provide users with a little bit about yourself and your background — especially if you’re selling within a niche field such comics or taxidermied bear pelts.